Applying “Make Invalid States Unrepresentable”

 Now there can no longer be any gaps, and the end date of a contract no longer needs to be optional as it only represents fixed contracts.

-As with the first case, a better representation makes the manipulation of the data structure simpler.
-In this case, adding a new fixed contract is greatly simplified.
+A better representation makes the manipulation of the data structure simpler.
+Adding a new fixed contract has been greatly simplified.
 There is no need to create or modify default contracts, or ensure that the contracts are contiguous.